 - Topics may include: your research, teaching eighteenth-century studies, research and/or writing processes, getting published, the eighteenth-century today (in the news, pop culture, etc.), and virtually anything else concerning the long eighteenth century.

-If you want to submit an article or have a question, comment, or suggestion about the website, please email Bridget at:
+If you want to submit an article or have a question, comment, or suggestion about the website, please email Mallory at: